Dreaming381/Latios-Framework-Documentation/Core/Getting Started.md

     deterministic, fire-and-forget workflow for random number generation
 -   [Smart Blobber](Smart%20Blobbers.md) – a specialized baking API used for generating blob assets
+-   [Component Broker](Component%20Broker.md) – a specialized type for accessing
+    lots of component types generically in jobs

 ### Components